LebToki/PresentaPulse/README.md

 ## Acknowledgements

-We give kudos to the original creator of LivePortrait and every other library we are using, including:
+Let'us all give kudos to the original creator of LivePortrait and every other library we are using, including:

 - LivePortrait (https://github.com/ymuhong/LivePortrait-Advanced)
 - Real-ESRGAN (https://github.com/xinntao/Real-ESRGAN)